 Asian Handicap betting is hugely popular in soccer betting, mainly because there are few conceivable outcomes in your average match.
 Betting on a team with a handicap of -1.5 means that you will need them to win by 2 clear goals or more to take home the cash - and of course, you'll be rewarded with generous odds if you're on a winner here, and it's not out of the question.

 Europa League draw no bet odds

-If three outcomes isn't for you, all sportsbooks will offer a Draw No Bet line, which essentially eliminates the draw from the equation.
+If three outcomes aren't for you, all sportsbooks will offer a Draw No Bet line, which essentially eliminates the draw from the equation.
 The odds you'll see will be lower, although a drawn match will result in a refunded bet, so it's a smart choice in a game where there's not likely to be much between the teams.